Determining Fault in Truck Accident

 One of the most crucial elements in determining fault in a truck accident is negligence.
 Often in court, attorneys or insurance companies will use the concept of negligence.
-Also known as, driver’s failure to exercise “duty of care” to prove whichever driver was more careless.
-Negligence is often determined by the initial police report and other citations.
-However, eye witness statements can play a large factor as well.
-To understand how to determine negligence, we must understand the three negligence laws.
+They are also known as the driver’s failure to exercise “duty of care” to prove whichever driver was more careless.
+The initial police report and other citations often determine negligence.
+However, eyewitness statements can play a significant factor as well.
+To determine negligence, we must understand the three negligence laws.

 Pure Contributory Negligence

-The idea behind pure contributory negligence is that if one driver contributed even slightly to a collision, they cannot recover damages.
+The idea behind pure contributory negligence is that if one driver contributed even slightly to a collision, they could not recover damages.
 Additionally, they are considered at fault.
-However, the rule can be disputed if the plaintiff can prove that the defendant was being willfully destructive or knowingly negligent.
-Contributory negligence is tough to get around since it requires virtually total innocence on the part of the plaintiff, only a handful of states utilize this rule.
+However, the rule can be disputed if the plaintiff proves that the defendant was willfully destructive or knowingly negligent.
+Contributory negligence is tough to get around since it requires virtually total innocence on the part of the plaintiff; only a handful of states utilize this rule.

 Pure Comparative Fault

 Pure comparative fault means that fault can be divided between two drivers.
 The idea here is that the plaintiff can only sue for that portion of damages arising from the accident for which the plaintiff is not at fault.
-Even if the plaintiff is 99% at fault, damages would be calculated by subtracting the percentage of fault of the plaintiff from the total damages awarded.
+Even if the plaintiff is 99% at fault, damages would be calculated by subtracting the percentage of the plaintiff’s fault from the total damages awarded.